 And I thought, you know what?

-Well, to me, that would have been the answer.
+To me, that would have been the answer.

 And if you want to protest, protest outside of that.

-What happened during the all season?
+What happened during the offseason?

-This matter been going on, so why did you not protest outside of football?
+So why did you not protest outside of football?

 Why do you wait till the season to start to protest?

-Why it become a big issue here?
+Why it becomes a big issue here?

-And you know, this is my opinion.
+And, you know, this is my opinion.

-Police officers, there's a few bad apples out there, yes, but the majority of our policemen are great, great people.
+Police officers, there's a few bad apples out there, yes.

 The majority of our policemen are great, great people.